pippo-java/pippo/README.md

 The __Request__ is a wrapper over HttpServletRequest from servlet API.

 When a request is made to the server, which matches a route definition, the associated handlers are called.
 The __RouteMather__ contains a method `List<RouteMatch> findRoutes(String requestMethod, String requestUri)` that returns all routes which matches a route definition (String requestMethod, String requestUri).
 Why does RouterMatcher have the method findRoutes(...):List<RouteMatch> instead of findRoute(...):RouteMatch?
 My response is that I want to use the RouteHandler also to define the Filter concept.
 I don't want to define a new interface Filter with the same signature as the RouteHandler interface.
 A __RouteHandler__ has only one method `void handle(Request request, Response response, RouteHandlerChain chain)`.
 The __handle__ method can be an endpoint or not.
 A regular RouteHandler is an endpoint, that means that the response is committed in the handle method of that RouteHandler instance.
 A committed response has already had its status code and headers written.
 In Response class exists a method `isCommitted()` that tell you if the response is committed or not.
 The methods from Response that commit a response are: `send`, `json`, `file`, `render`.
 If you try to commit a response that was already committed (after content has been written) than a PippoRuntimeException will be thrown.
+You can reconize in a very simple mode if a response method sets the committed flag on true (it's an endpoint method) just by looking at its signature.
+The convension is that these methods return `void` unlike the other methods that return `Response` (you can set many fields at once).
 You can see a filter as a RouteHandler that does not commit the response.
 A filter is typically used to perform a particular piece of functionality either before or after the primary functionality (another RouteHandler) of a web application is performed.
 The filter might determine that the user does not have permissions to access a particular servlet, and it might send the user to an error page rather than to the requested resource.

 ```java
 // audit filter